S2E/s2e/guest/windows/README.md

 the generation scripts.

-Code Coverage for Windows Binaries
+Code coverage for Windows binaries
 ==================================

 Binaries produced by Microsoft tools contain line information in PDB files.
 These files have a proprietary